ERZDBA1/nary-tree-lca-finder/README.md

 This repository contains code for finding the Lowest Common Ancestor (LCA) and Lowest Dominating Common Ancestors (LDCAs) in an n-ary tree.

+## Definitions

+- **LCA (Lowest Common Ancestor):** The single, deepest shared parent for any set of nodes in a tree.
+- **LDCA (Lowest Dominating Common Ancestors):** Multiple nodes forming a set that dominates the paths to shared descendants for a group of nodes, ensuring all routes to these descendants pass through this node set.

 ## Usage

 - **LCA:** Use `NaryTreeLCAFinder.findLCA(TreeNode root, Set<TreeNode> nodes)` to find the lowest common ancestor of the given nodes.